 “Race the Sun” The Gizmo tool is to the left of the screen.

 Mightier is not just a gaming app, though.
-Membership also includes coaching from masters-level social workers and psychologists.
+Membership also includes access to expert coaches from masters-level social workers and psychologists.
 The coaching is actually designed as support and teaching for parents and takes place during two 30-minute phone calls each month.
-Other tools for parents include a Parent Hub where you can monitor your child’s progress, a private Facebook group, webinars, and tips for supporting your child on their journey to emotional self-regulation.
+Other tools for parents include a Parent Hub where you can monitor your child’s progress, a private Facebook group, webinars from the Mightier Team, and tips for supporting your child on their journey to emotional self-regulation.

 Of course, a digital learning tool is only as good as its programming.
 Mightier was developed and tested by Harvard Medical School and Boston Children’s Hospital.
 It’s a professional-quality program because it was developed by leaders in children’s health.
-The biofeedback games are similar to popular mainstream apps, including racing, cooking, “crossy” games, and puzzles.
+Mightier games are similar to popular mainstream video games apps, including racing, cooking, “crossy” games, and puzzles.

 Dr. Dragon is a friendly, helpful, and engaging mascot who teaches your child in a way that is positive and does not make them feel as though they are being shamed.
 My little “Hen” thoroughly enjoyed the games, and quickly realized that she had to control her emotions in order to keep playing.